Cardi B's Entourage Allegedly Physically Attacked Autograph Seeker Following Met Gala, Police Say

 Neither Cardi B’s nor Offset’s rep immediately returned PEOPLE’s requests for comment.

-A video obtained by TMZ reportedly shows the victim being punched and stomped on the ground.
+A video obtained by TMZ shows the victim being punched and stomped on the ground.

 Police are looking to speak to the three entourage members involved in the altercation and are not seeking to interview Cardi B or Offset at this time, according to The Blast.